HumanSignal/labelImg/README.md

 * Windows

 Need to download and setup [Python 2.6](https://www.python.org/downloads/windows/) or later and [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download).
-You can also try to download the whole neccessary executable files from [my drive](https://copy.com/oyYjFzJwPb4tKl93) and install them.
+Also, you need to install other python dependencies.

-Open cmd and go to $labelImg,
+Open cmd and go to [labelImg]

 `$ pyrcc4 -o resources.py resources.qrc`